jennfshr/vnc2hpc/README.md

 `$> ./vnc2hpc -c “/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer” -m sn-fe1`

+**Stopping the Connection

+There are a couple ways to terminate your session, you can CTRL+C on the command line to kill the script, which will then kill your VNC Viewer connection to the tunnel, and terminate the session.
+It's cleaner, however, to close the VNC Viewer window.
+If you run the script with a `--keep` the session will remain on the targeted machine, so pointing vnc2hpc to use that machine subsequent to a 'kept' session will offer you the option to re-use that session.
+Likewise, `--reconnect` will detect the vncserver session, and reuse that port, recreating the tunnel to re-attach to that same session.

 **Round Robin Aliases**

 As our customers are aware, LANL HPC supplies round-robin aliases to make access to the clusters simpler for the customers, and the vnc2hpc tool supports their use, too.

 **Reconnecting to a running VNCServer session**

 Additionally, you can direct the tool to a specific front-end node, which is especially important when re-connecting to a listening vncserver session.
 The tool upon disconnecting to a session when run with the `-k` (keep alive) flag, will supply the hostname where the kept session is running.
-To reconnect, use that for the machine parameter upon reconnection.
+To reconnect, use that same hostname for the machine parameter to auto-reconnect to a running vncserver.

 **VNC Password Setup is Required the First Time Running `vncserver`**